 5 Creative Ways to Make Homebuying Affordable

 Between paying for a home inspection, a downpayment, and closing costs, buying a house can be pretty expensive.
-But COVID-19 has shed light on many reasons why owning can be better than renting.
+However, there are a lot of reasons why owning can be better than renting.

 Luckily, homeownership is a destination with many possible routes, so don’t think it’s out of your reach.